Reports published on the CIR process

 Academic articles and chapters on the CIR process

-Richards, R. (In press).
+Richards, R. (2018).
 Making policy information relevant to citizens: A model of deliberative mini-publics, applied to the Citizens’ Initiative Review.
-Policy & Politics.
+Policy & Politics, 46, 445-65.
 Explains why the CIR provides voters with the kind of information they need to make decisions on ballot measures.

 Gastil, J., Knobloch, K., Reedy, J., Henkels, M., & Cramer, K. (2017).
 Assessing the Electoral Impact of the 2010 Oregon Citizens’ Initiative Review.
 American Politics Research.
 Shows the voter impact of the 2010 CIR on sentencing reform through a survey experiment and a cross-sectional phone survey.

-Fuji Johnson, G., Black, L., & Knobloch, K. (2016).
+Johnson, G. F., Black, L., & Knobloch, K. (2016).
 Citizens’ Initiative Review process: Mediating emotions, promoting productive deliberation.
 Policy and Politics Journal.
 Shows how CIR panelists balance emotion and reason during their deliberations.

 Gastil, J., Knobloch, K., Kahan, D., & Braman, D. (2016).
 Deliberation across cultural cognitive divides: two tests of cultural biasing in public forum design and deliberation.
 Public Administration, 94, 970-987.
 Shows how public deliberation can encompass multiple cultural orientations and encourage participants to look beyond their biases to discover common ground–sometimes, but not always.